Mammad900/Gui900/README.md

   TFT screen will turn off after inactivity to reduce power usage and avoid image persistance (optional)
 * **Ease of use**
   Almost every action only needs one function call, and some of them are automatically done.
-  And only one configuration is needed for most of the modules (Multi-page, buttons, check-boxes, sliders, screen-timeout, screen brightness, fonts, screen-off animation, touch)
+  And only one configuration is needed for most of the modules (Multi-page, buttons, check-boxes, sliders, radio-buttons, screen-timeout, screen brightness, fonts, screen-off animation, touch)

 ## Instructions